 First of all, Dr. Perez is good with me.
 He has a gift for working with people.
 He is always honest with you.
 His examinations are careful, and his communications are clear.
 Talking with him always calms me.
 He is warm and friendly and genuinely compassionate.

 Dr. Perez is also brilliant.
 His knowledge and medical studies reflect that.
 He studied at some of the most prestigious medical institutions in America, completing specializations in both hematology and oncology.
 And he diligently keeps up with the literature on new and promising cancer treatments.

 I still have terminal cancer.
 But my life has been extended many years longer than the early prognosis.
 And to a great extent my quality of life has been maintained.
 Life is precious.
 Cancer, especially if it's terminal, forces you to deal with ultimate concerns, and come to grips with meaning in every moment of life.
 I can boil the significance of my life down to purpose and relationships.

-Shortly after receiving my diagnosis I wrote an article for a magazine entitled, filling the unforgiving minute.
-I took the title from the line in Rudyard Kipling's poem If, “If you can fill the unforgiving minute with sixty seconds worth of distance run.
+Shortly after receiving my diagnosis I wrote an article for a magazine titled, "Filling the Unforgiving Minute."
+I took the title from the line in Rudyard Kipling's poem, "If."
+In it, he writes, "If you can fill the unforgiving minute With sixty seconds' worth of distance run, Yours is the Earth and everything that's in it, And - which is more - you'll be a Man, my son!"
 You can see the article on my website.